kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 - a list of any users where the value of the user in the database did not match what was expected from the Jepsen history
 - an overall "valid" status

-The overall validity was determined by not whether everything worked, but by whether everything was reliably reported - writes and updates either failed (and did not change the databse) or succeeded (and _did_ change the database).
+The overall validity was determined by not whether everything worked, but by whether everything was reliably reported - writes and updates either failed (and did not change the database) or succeeded (and _did_ change the database).

 One other thing in the test's checker is that call to `(histogram-producing-checker)` - this called the [HdrHistogram](http://hdrhistogram.org/) Java library, using timings from the Jepsen history logs, to produce `.hgrm` files which we could later use to produce timing plots like this one: